ONLYOFFICE/DesktopEditors/README.md

 ## Overview

-ONLYOFFICE Desktop Editors is a free office suite that combines text, spreadsheet and presentation editors allowing to create, view and edit documents stored on your Windows/Linux PC or Mac without an Internet connection.
+[ONLYOFFICE Desktop Editors][4] is a free office suite that combines text, spreadsheet and presentation editors allowing to create, view and edit documents stored on your Windows/Linux PC or Mac without an Internet connection.
 It is fully compatible with Office Open XML formats: .docx, .xlsx, .pptx.

 ## Components